kelvin1338/NetLogo/README.md

 Adjust parameters if necessary, then simply click "Setup Environment" followed by "Begin Simulation" to run the simulation.
 Adjust the random seed number to get slight variations using the same parameters.

-netlogo_to_python_analysis.py is a preprocessing code that converts the NetLogo simulation results (from BehaviorSpace) into a pandas dataframe, and contains various functions for graph-plotting, as well as generate and analyse Elementary Effects Method (EEM) trajectories.
+netlogo_to_python_analysis.py is a preprocessing code that converts the NetLogo simulation results (from BehaviorSpace) into a pandas dataframe.
+It then contains various functions for graph-plotting, as well functions for generating and analysing Elementary Effects Method (EEM) trajectories.